AlexRoub/Cards/README.md

 ```

 This endpoint responds with a page.
 The default values are page: 0 and size: integer max(2147483647).
-If you want a specific page, then you must provide the appropriate page, size request parameters.
+If you want a specific page, then you must provide the desired page and size request parameters.
 Also, you have the ability to sort the response.
 The possible sorting values are by name, color, status and creationDate.
 The default
 sorting, if not provided, is
 creationDate.DESC, as you can also see in the contract.
 An extra feature of this endpoint is that you can filter the response based on your needs.
-This can be achieved, providing a request body.
+This can be achieved by providing a request body.
 The available filters are by name, color, status and creation date.

 A complete curl would look like this: